sriramab/gamamanual/links/OperatorsDH.md

 ### `every`

 #### Possible use:
+  *  **`every`** (`any expression`) --->  `bool`
   *  **`every`** (`int`) --->  `bool`
-  *  **`every`** (`any expression`) --->  `bool`
   * `list` **`every`** `int` --->  `list`
   *  **`every`** (`list` , `int`) --->  `list`
   * `msi.gama.util.GamaDateInterval` **`every`** `any expression` --->  `msi.gama.util.IList<msi.gama.util.GamaDate>`
   *  **`every`** (`msi.gama.util.GamaDateInterval` , `any expression`) --->  `msi.gama.util.IList<msi.gama.util.GamaDate>`

 #### Result:
-true every operand * cycle, false otherwise
 Retrieves elements from the first argument every `step` (second argument) elements.
-Raises an error if the step is negative or equal to zero expects a frequency (expressed in seconds of simulated time) as argument.
-Will return true every time the current_date matches with this frequency applies a step to an interval of dates defined by 'date1 to date2'
+Raises an error if the step is negative or equal to zero applies a step to an interval of dates defined by 'date1 to date2' expects a frequency (expressed in seconds of simulated time) as argument.
+Will return true every time the current_date matches with this frequency true every operand * cycle, false otherwise

 #### Comment:
-the value of the every operator depends on the cycle.
-It can be used to do something every x cycle.Used to do something at regular intervals of time.
+Used to do something at regular intervals of time.
 Can be used in conjunction with 'since', 'after', 'before', 'until' or 'between', so that this computation only takes place in the temporal segment defined by these operators.
-In all cases, the starting_date of the model is used as a reference starting point
+In all cases, the starting_date of the model is used as a reference starting pointthe value of the every operator depends on the cycle.
+It can be used to do something every x cycle.

 #### Examples:
 ```
-if every(2#cycle) {write "the cycle number is even";} 	     else {write "the cycle number is odd";} reflex when: every(2#days) since date('2000-01-01') { .. } state a { transition to: b when: every(2#mn);} state b { transition to: a when: every(30#s);} // This oscillatory behavior will use the starting_date of the model as its starting point in time (date('2000-01-01') to date('2010-01-01')) every (#month) // builds an interval between these two dates which contains all the monthly dates starting from the beginning of the interval
+(date('2000-01-01') to date('2010-01-01')) every (#month) // builds an interval between these two dates which contains all the monthly dates starting from the beginning of the interval reflex when: every(2#days) since date('2000-01-01') { .. } state a { transition to: b when: every(2#mn);} state b { transition to: a when: every(30#s);} // This oscillatory behavior will use the starting_date of the model as its starting point in time if every(2#cycle) {write "the cycle number is even";} 	     else {write "the cycle number is odd";}

 ```